Covid-19 Update for Christmas

-We are now open for a limited service and have been since July 4th.
-We’ve implemented a lot of changes, most notably we will only be running at a capacity were we can following social distancing guidelines.
+We will be open for our limited Christmas schedule in December 2020.
+We’ve implemented a lot of changes, most notably we will only be running at a capacity where we can following social distancing guidelines.
 In most cases this means we will be running at less than 50% capacity, so we encourage you to book online in advance.

 Find answers to our most common questions